Before Your Surgery

 Yes, a member of our clinical staff will try to contact you by telephone before the day of your procedure to confirm your appointment, complete a questionnaire about your medical history, and answer any questions you may have.
-Please complete the pre-operative assessment questionnaire online.
-This will help your registration process be more efficient.
 Additionally, we ask that you review the day-of-surgery instructions.
 A business office associate will also contact you to inform you of any deductibles or co-payments or any other financial obligations required on the day of your procedure.
 We encourage you to call our staff at 202-223-9040, if you have any questions or need additional information.

 Day of Surgery